Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Abstract

 \section{Abstract}

-The well-known counterintuitive phenomenon, where the combination of unfavorable situations can establish favorable ones, is called Parrondo's paradox.
-Here, we study one-dimensional discrete-time quantum walks, manipulating two different coins (two-state) operators representing two losing games A and B, respectively, to create the Parrondo effect in the quantum domain.
-We exhibit that game A and B are losing games when played individually but could produce a winning expectation when played alternatively for a particular sequence of the different periods.
-Moreover, we also analyze the relationships between Parrondo's games and quantum entanglement in our scheme.
+Parrondo's paradox is a well-known counterintuitive phenomenon, where the combination of unfavorable situations can establish favorable ones.
+In this paper, we study one-dimensional discrete-time quantum walks, manipulating two different coins (two-state) operators representing two losing games A and B, respectively, to create the Parrondo effect in the quantum domain.
+We exhibit that games A and B are losing games when played individually but could produce a winning expectation when played alternatively for a particular sequence of different periods for distinct choices of the relative phase.
+Furthermore, we investigate the regimes of the relative phase of the initial state of coins where Parrondo games exist.
+Moreover, we also analyze the relationships between Parrondo's game and quantum entanglement and show regimes where the Parrondo sequence may generate a maximal entangler state in our scheme.
 Along with the applications of different kinds of quantum walks, our outcomes potentially encourage the development of new quantum algorithms.